osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 ### How and Where Articles Display

-The tags in the “Topics, Keywords, Programs, and Regions” section of the edit screen determine where the article displays.
+The tags in the “Tags” section of the edit screen determine where the article displays.

   - **Topic**: It will show in the “Browse All Resources” page for the specified topic(s).
 Other content tagged with the topic will show at the bottom of the article in a “Related Resources” section.
   - **Program**: If the specified program has added a “Program Tagged Content List” section to one of its pages, it will show up there.
 See the [Subpage](#subpage) section for more information.